iterorganization/B2.5/src/differentiation/README.md

  - enipar(1,1): ion heat BC at boundary 1
  - b2recyc(1,2): recycling coefficient for species 1 at stratum 2

-At the end of the run it will eventually print the gradient of all the default parameters.
+At the end of the run it will eventually print the gradient of all the default parameters for species [0-1], boundaries [1-6], and strata [1-5].
 If more printout is needed during or at the end of the run then b2mod_driver_diff.F90 and b2mod_main_diff.F90 need to be modified accordingly.

 To compile and run the optimization version, for example with PETCs/TAO optimization library: